christianberkman/quizzacious/README.md

 ### What is Working
 * Can dynamically create teams from main screen
 * Main screen displays teams and displays points
-* Points can be added and reduced from Main Screen Modals, points are updated instantly
+* Points can be added, reduced and set from Main Screen Modals, points are updated instantly
+* External Screen shows teams and points in a 2xN grid

 ### What is not working
 * Small gui-design flaws